owenliu0924/owenliu0924/README.md

 - Python
 - C#
 - SQL
-- HTML&CSS(Although they are not programming languages)
+- HTML&CSS (Although they are not programming languages.)

 ## 🤗 What I do